george24601/notes/java/jvm/load_class.md

 every Class object has a ClassLoader ref to mark which Classloader loads it Can use ClassLoader to partially solve diamond dependency problem -> different versions use different classloader

+type info itself is a Class<?> after classloader loads an instance, will generate a corresponding CLass<?> type object